Laro language: Consonants

 There are five locations in the mouth where speech sounds are produced, specifically at the lips (bilabial), against the teeth (dental), on the ridge behind the upper front teeth (alveolar), on the hard palate (palatal), and at the back of the mouth against the soft palate (velar).
-The consonants in this language can be categorized into 10 obstruents (consonants with a constriction of airflow), 4 nasals (consonants produced with airflow through the nose), 3 approximants (consonants produced with minimal constriction), and 2 rhotics (consonants with a quality similar to the English "r").
+The consonants in this language can be categorized into 10 obstruents (consonants with a constriction of airflow), four nasals (consonants produced with airflow through the nose), three approximants (consonants produced with minimal constriction), and two rhotics (consonants with a quality similar to the English "r").
 These categories are outlined in Table 1 according to Abdalla and Stirtz (2005).
-It's noteworthy that labialized consonants, occurring exclusively in prefixes, are enclosed in parentheses.
+It is noteworthy that labialized consonants, occurring exclusively in prefixes, are enclosed in parentheses.